 Where are the daffodils blooming in the Skagit Valley?

 This year’s Skagit Valley daffodil bloom starts in early spring.
-This interactive map shows exactly which fields are in full bloom so you can get your route ready to go.
+This map shows where you can find fields in bloom so you can get your route ready to go.

 A scenic drive through daffodil country is a great way to celebrate spring.
 Most of the flower fields are south of Washington State Route 536 between the Skagit River and the Swinomish Channel.

 Washington Bulb Co.’s RoozenGaarde — which is famous for tulips but actually farms more acres of daffodils — is open year round, but you should call ahead or check online to see what flowers are in bloom.